Clarity logoClarity logoClarity

 Nasdaq is both a stock exchange and an index.
 Here's how the Nasdaq Composite and Nasdaq-100 work, why tech dominates, and how to invest in it.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

-NASDAQ is three things at once; a stock exchange, a composite index, and the name behind the most popular tech-heavy ETF in the world.
+NASDAQ is three things at once: a stock exchange, a composite index, and the name behind the most popular tech-heavy ETF in the world.
 Most people use the word without knowing which one they mean.
 Let's untangle the NASDAQ, explain why it matters, and show you how it fits into a portfolio.

-The NASDAQ Stock Market is a stock exchange; a venue where buyers and sellers trade shares of publicly listed companies.
+The NASDAQ Stock Market is a stock exchange, a venue where buyers and sellers trade shares of publicly listed companies.
 Founded in 1971 by the National Association of Securities Dealers, it was the world's first fully electronic stock exchange.
 No trading floor, no shouting brokers.
 Just computers matching orders.

 Companies choose which exchange to list on when they go public.
 The two exchanges have different requirements: